jmagman/flutter-wiki/Test-coverage-for-package:flutter.md

 ## How compute test coverage slowly

 If you want to recompute coverage data from scratch, you can use the `--coverage` flag.
 For example, `cd packages/flutter && flutter test --coverage`.
-It's pretty rare that you'll need to recompute coverage from scratch.
-This command is mostly used by the bots to generate the coverage report for Coveralls.
+When things are working (they're not right now because of https://github.com/flutter/flutter/issues/81803), it's pretty rare that you'll need to recompute coverage from scratch.
+This command is mostly used by the bots to generate the `lcov.base.info` file.